squarefozilov/Trekky/README.md

-# Quiggly
+# Trekky

-Quiggly is a crime location app that identifies recent crime data and tracks patterns to better inform those that travel around the city.
+Trekky is a crime location app that identifies recent crime data and tracks patterns to better inform those that travel around the city.

 ## Technologies
 * Javascript